lukso-network/tools-web-components/README.md

 > Hint: you can make import in root level of your project (`app.vue`) instead of importing in every component.

+> Hint: In Frameworks that use SSR you need to import components only when window object is defined.

 Use components in the HTML with following rules:

 - components are lowercase and with `-` in name i.e `lukso-button`